developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<SettingsButtonEnabled value="1"/>

 ### SettingsPageProtectionEnabled
 When enabled, prompts for a password before allowing access to the Settings page.
-Password is stored using the SettingsPagePassword tag.
+Password is stored using the SettingsPagePassword tag. **Default password** = "admin" if none is entered.

 **Possible Values**